 Radial tires to witness good growth

-By type, the radial tires are expected to witness healthy growth in the market primarily due to the fact that these tires offer a considerable more number of landings due to their high durability and lower rolling resistance.
+By type, the radial tires are expected to witness healthy growth in the market.
+These tires offer a considerable number of landings due to their high durability and lower rolling resistance.
 Due to its advanced construction, this tire offers longevity as it runs a bit cooler.
-The bias tire is expected to hold a significant market share throughout the forecast period due to the fact that these tires are constructed by casing up of piles which further offers enhanced speed and stability and is often retread able.
+The bias tire is expected to hold a significant market share throughout the forecast period because these tires are constructed by casing up piles which further offer enhanced speed and stability and are often retreaded.

 Single-Aisle to grow substantially

 By aircraft type, the single-aisle segment is expected to show healthy growth over the course of the next five years.
 The growth may be attributed to the rising demand for small-size aircraft owing to the low operational cost, ease of maintenance, and economical purchase.
-The requirement for training of pilots along with the proliferation of flying certification courses will also lead to the rising demand for single-aisle aircraft, thus, augmenting the growth of this segment during the forecast period.
+The requirement for the training of pilots, along with the proliferation of flying certification courses, will also lead to the rising demand for single-aisle aircraft, thus, augmenting the growth of this segment during the forecast period.
 Also, the rising demand for air taxis and chartered services has bolstered the tire demand for such aircraft.
 However, the aircraft tires market for wide-body aircraft is expected to hold a considerable market share and is expected to show promising growth due to the fact that the growing demand for passenger flights has led the airlines to expand their fleet with large-size aircraft.
-For example, Turkish Airlines announced the purchase of 60 wide-body planes from both Airbus and Boeing in 2017.
+For example, Turkish Airlines announced the purchase of 60 wide-body planes from Airbus and Boeing in 2017.
 The need for new aircraft to replace the old ones will also have a significant positive impact on the market.
-As per data by Boeing, about 100 aircraft retire every year globally, and by 2021 to 2022, there will be about 200 aircraft retiring every year creating business opportunities for the tire manufacturers over the next five years.
+As per data by Boeing, about 100 aircraft retire every year globally, and by 2021 to 2022, there will be about 200 aircraft retiring every year, creating opportunities in business for tire manufacturers for the coming five years.